-- A. No political campaign posters of students or non-students will be posted at the University. - B. Candidates for political office, both student and non-student, may casually visit with student, personnel, or other patrons in the Student Center to solicit votes.
-Distributing campaign literature or cards is prohibited on campus. - C. Student organizations may host debates on-campus, but each candidate must be invited to participate with written proof of the invitation provided to SOLE.
+- A. No political campaign posters of students or non-students will be posted at the University. - B. Candidates for political office, both student and non-student, may casually visit with student, personnel, or other patrons in the Student Center to solicit votes; however, all outdoor space is open to them for purposes of soliciting votes.
+If a table or item is utilized, it must follow protocols/procedures with the Office of Community Relations and Special Events. - C. Student organizations may host debates on-campus.
 An individual, with no affiliation to any candidate, should moderate all debates.
-During debates, campaign supporters can express their opinion for their desired candidate as long as it is respectful of all other candidates and in a fashion that does not interrupt others.
-Individuals running for office can assist in student organizations' non-partisan events; however, they are not allowed to promote themselves as candidates running for office or provide information about others running for office.
+During debates, campaign supporters can express their opinion for their desired candidate as long as it is respectful of all other candidates and in a fashion that does not interrupt others. - D. Individuals running for office can assist in student organizations' non-partisan events; however, they are not allowed to promote themselves as candidates running for office or provide information about others running for office.